USA

 Type

-The type of tool is indicated by the method of power supply (energy source) that is used for work, and in some cases - by more specific parameters.
+The type of tool is indicated by the power supply method (energy source) used for work, and in some cases, by more specific parameters.

-Based on power supply, modern construction staplers and nailers are divided into mechanical, impact (hammer), pneumatic, electric, battery and battery-gas.
-Also, handheld and floor-standing models are divided into separate types - they have their own specifics (the former usually use a pneumatic operating principle, while the latter combine pneumatics and impact).
+According to the power supply, modern construction staplers and nailers are divided into mechanical, impact (hammer), pneumatic, electric, battery and battery-gas.
+Also, palm and floor models are distinguished into separate types - they have their own specifics (the former usually use a pneumatic principle of operation, and the latter combine pneumatics and impact action).
 Here is a more detailed description of these varieties:

-- Mechanical.
+— Mechanical.
 One of the simplest and most popular types of modern staplers.
-Actually, the vast majority of such tools work specifically with staples; other types of fasteners (see below) are also found, but somewhat less frequently.
-A classic mechanical stapler looks like a D-shaped frame with a lever under the customer's hand.
-Such a frame is brought close to the surface to be treated; by pressing the lever, the customer cocks the spring, and when the lever is fully pressed, it is released, forcefully “shooting” the staple and driving it into the material.
-The main advantages of mechanical staplers are simplicity, low cost,...compactness, light weight and complete independence from external energy sources and other equipment.
-On the other hand, the productivity and impact force of such tools is low, which is why they are well suited only for relatively simple work on a small scale.
+In fact, the vast majority of such tools work with staples; other types of fasteners (see below) are also found, but less frequently.
+A classic mechanical stapler has the form of a D-shaped frame with a lever for the customer's hand.
+Such a frame is brought close to the surface being processed, by pressing the lever the customer cocks the spring, and when the lever is fully pressed it is released, forcefully "shooting" the staple and driving it into the material.
+The main advantages of mechanical staplers are simplicity, low cost, compactness, light wei...ght and complete independence from external energy sources and other equipment.
+On the other hand, the productivity and impact force of such tools are low, which is why they are well suited only for relatively simple work on a small scale.

 — Impact (hammer).
-A specific type of mechanical stapler (see above), which works not due to spring compression, but due to impact force.
-Simply put, when working, you need to hit the material with such a stapler like a hammer.
-Percussion instruments are extremely simple, compact and inexpensive even compared to traditional mechanical ones, but this is perhaps their only advantage.
-Among the disadvantages, it is worth mentioning, first of all, less accuracy - in order to hammer staples with an accuracy of at least half a centimeter, you need to seriously train.
-In addition, there is not enough room to swing everywhere, and such tools are usually incompatible with nails or studs.
-Therefore, this option was not particularly widespread.
+A specific type of mechanical staplers (see above), which operates not by compressing a spring, but by striking it with force.
+Simply put, when working, you need to hit the material with such a stapler, like a hammer.
+Impact tools are extremely simple, compact and inexpensive even compared to traditional mechanical ones, but this is perhaps their only advantage.
+Among the disadvantages, it is worth mentioning, first of all, the lower accuracy - in order to hammer in staples with an accuracy of at least half a centimeter, you need to seriously train.
+In addition, there is not enough space for a swing everywhere, and such tools are usually incompatible with nails or studs.
+Therefore, this option has not become very widespread.

-- Electric.
-Staplers driven by an electric motor, connected to the network when working.
-This design provides good impact force, making it easier to work with hard materials and fasteners such as nails or studs that require significant force (see “Fasten Type”).
-The productivity of electric staplers is also quite high, despite the fact that the customer only spends energy on pressing the release button.
-On the other hand, electric tools are much heavier and more expensive than mechanical ones, and in the absence of outlets or other power sources, they become useless.
-And the connection to power is carried out through a power cord, which can limit mobility, get underfoot and create other inconveniences.
+— Electric.
+Staplers with an electric motor drive, connected to the network during operation.
+This design provides good impact force, which facilitates work with hard materials and fasteners such as nails or studs that require significant effort (see "Fastener type").
+The productivity of electric staplers is also quite high, while the customer only spends effort on pressing the trigger button.
+On the other hand, electric tools are much heavier and more expensive than the same mechanical ones, and in the absence of sockets or other power sources, they become useless.
+And connection to the power supply is carried out through the power cord, which can limit mobility, get tangled underfoot and create other inconveniences.

-- Rechargeable.
-A variation of the electric staplers described above, created to eliminate one of the most serious disadvantages of such a tool - dependence on sockets.
-As the name suggests, cordless models are equipped with their own batteries and can operate regardless of the presence of nearby power sources.
-And the absence of a network cable often turns out to be a noticeable advantage.
-At the same time, this option also has serious disadvantages.
-So, with the same flow Rate characteristics, cordless staplers are more expensive and heavier than corded staplers (despite the fact that the power tool itself is not particularly light).
-Battery life is limited, and when the charge is depleted, a power source will still be needed.
-The autonomy can be somewhat expanded through the use of replaceable batteries, but this feature still does not eliminate the described shortcomings, and is not available in all models.
+— Battery-powered.
+A variation of the electric staplers described above, designed to eliminate one of the most serious drawbacks of such a tool — dependence on sockets.
+As the name suggests, battery-powered models are equipped with their own batteries and can operate regardless of the presence of power sources nearby.
+And the absence of a power cord is often a noticeable advantage.
+At the same time, this option has serious drawbacks.
+So, with the same operating characteristics, battery-powered staplers are more expensive and heavier than mains-powered ones (while the power tool itself is not particularly light).
+Battery life is limited, and when the charge is exhausted, the power source will still be needed.
+Autonomy can be somewhat extended by using replaceable batteries, but this option still does not eliminate the described drawbacks, and is not available in all models.

-- Pneumatic.
-Staplers powered by compressed air supplied from a compressor.
-In terms of their advantages (impact force, productivity, low operator fatigue during operation), such models are similar to electric ones, but they also have certain advantages: the tool turns out to be more “fast-firing”, lighter and with less likelihood of sparking between parts (the latter, in turn, has a positive effect on fire safety).
-In addition, pneumatic models are often highly powerful and can handle very large fasteners.
-On the other hand, the need to use a compressor creates serious inconveniences: the entire set of working equipment turns out to be expensive, bulky and inconvenient when transporting from place to place, the compressor also needs to be connected somewhere (or refueled and serviced if it is equipped with an internal combustion engine), and the air the hose limits the mobility of the stapler.
-As a result, the main area of application for pneumatic staplers is furniture factories and other industrial facilities, where the volume of work is large and it is possible to constantly keep the tool in one place.
+— Pneumatic.
+Staplers that operate using compressed air supplied by a compressor.
+In terms of their advantages (impact force, productivity, low operator fatigue during operation), such models are similar to electric ones, but they also have certain advantages: the tool is more “fast-firing”, lighter and less likely to spark between parts (the latter, in turn, has a positive effect on fire safety).
+In addition, pneumatic models are often distinguished by high power and are capable of working with very large fasteners.
+On the other hand, the need to use a compressor creates serious inconveniences: the entire set of working equipment is expensive, bulky and inconvenient to transport from place to place, the compressor also needs to be connected somewhere (or refueled and serviced if it is equipped with an internal combustion engine), and the air hose limits the mobility of the stapler.
+As a result, the main area of application of pneumatic staplers are furniture factories and other industrial facilities, where the volume of work is large and at the same time there is the possibility of constantly keeping the tool in one place.

 — Battery-gas.
-A rather original type of “driver”, the operating principle is similar to a firearm: fasteners (usually nails) are “shot” using the energy provided by the combustion of a small portion of gas, and the battery is only responsible for creating a spark for ignition.
-A spark requires relatively little energy, so the batteries in such tools are more compact and lighter than in “purely” battery-powered ones.
-Also among the clear advantages of battery-gas models are high driving force and excellent flow Rate (up to 180 beats/min).
-And no one has canceled the autonomy and ability to work independently of external equipment.
-On the other hand, the design still turns out to be quite heavy and cumbersome, such a tool needs to be “charged” with two types of consumables (battery energy and gas), and the price is quite high.
-As a result, battery-powered nailers are not particularly widespread; they are used mainly as a heavy professional tool - in cases where the described advantages outweigh the disadvantages.
+A rather original type of "nailers", similar in principle to firearms: the fastener (usually nails) is "shot" due to the energy provided by the combustion of a small portion of gas, and the battery is responsible only for creating a spark for ignition.
+A spark requires relatively little energy, so the batteries in such tools are more compact and lighter than in "purely" battery-powered ones.
+Also, among the clear advantages of battery-gas models, one can note the high driving force and excellent flow Rate (up to 180 beats/min).
+And no one has canceled the autonomy and the ability to work independently of external equipment.
+On the other hand, the design is still quite heavy and bulky, such a tool needs to be "charged" with two types of consumables (energy for the battery and gas), and the price is quite high.
+As a result, battery-powered gas nailers have not become very widespread; they are used mainly as heavy professional tools – in cases where the advantages described outweigh the disadvantages.

-- Handheld.
-A special compact type of pneumatic nailing tools.
-A palm nailer is a working attachment with a hammer, but without a magazine - essentially, a kind of hand-held pneumatic hammer.
-When working with such a tool, each nail must be held with your hand (or “sinked” into the work surface in advance), and driving, as a rule, occurs through a series of blows.
-In general, such nailers are inferior to traditional ones in terms of convenience and speed of work, but they also have advantages: handheld tools are compact, light in weight (which significantly reduces fatigue compared to conventional ones), the length of the nail for them is almost unlimited, and the permissible thickness is usually noticeably greater, than in classic “nail guns”.
+— Palm-mounted.
+A special compact type of pneumatic tool for hammering nails.
+A palm-mounted nailer is a working attachment with a striker, but without a magazine — essentially, a kind of hand-held pneumatic hammer.
+When working with such a tool, each nail must be held by hand (or “drowned” in the work surface in advance), and hammering, as a rule, occurs due to a series of blows.
+In general, such nailers are inferior to traditional ones in terms of convenience and speed of work, but they also have advantages: palm-mounted tools are compact, have a small weight (which significantly reduces fatigue compared to conventional ones), the length of the nail for them is almost unlimited, and the permissible thickness is usually noticeably greater than in classic “nail guns”.

-- Floor-standing.
+— Floor.
 A special type of tool designed for driving staples and/or nails when laying floorboards.
-It has the appearance of a V-shaped structure, the sole of which is installed on the floor during operation.
-One half of the letter V is the working part with a handle for holding in the hand, the second is the magazine; and the shape of the sole is selected in such a way that it is in close contact with the side end of the board being fixed and additionally presses this board to the already laid covering.
-Floor-standing devices use both pneumatics and impact, and it looks like this: having installed the tool connected to the compressor in the desired position, you need to hit the special protrusion at the end of the working part quite hard with the supplied mallet.
-This serves as a signal to trigger the pneumatic mechanism, and the impact energy complements the energy of compressed air, thanks to which floor-standing models are able to work with very long staples/nails.
+It has a V-shaped design, the sole of which is placed on the floor during operation.
+One half of the V is the working part with a handle for holding in the hand, the second is a magazine; and the shape of the sole is selected in such a way that it tightly contacts the side end of the board being fixed and additionally presses this board to the already laid flooring.
+Floor devices use both pneumatics and impact action, and it looks like this: having set the tool connected to the compressor in the desired position, it is necessary to hit quite hard with the included mallet on a special protrusion on the end of the working part.
+This serves as a signal for the pneumatic mechanism to be triggered, and the impact energy supplements the energy of the compressed air, due to which floor models are capable of working with very long staples/nails.

 Functions